Sanders' Knoxville Raid: Raid

 Sanders' column took a wagon train containing forage and provisions with his column from Mount Vernon to Williamsburg, Kentucky, on the Cumberland River, a distance of 60 mi.
 At Williamsburg, Sanders sent the wagon train back with an escort of 200 horsemen.
 Meanwhile, another column of Federals rode south of Williamsburg toward Big Creek Gap as a diversion.
 This feint worked so well that the Confederate department commander Brigadier General Simon Bolivar Buckner massed the bulk of his troops at Clinton, 15 mi northwest of Knoxville.
-Sanders' column passed west of Huntsville, Tennessee, and arrived near Montgomery on the evening of June 17.
+Sanders' column passed west of Huntsville, Tennessee, and arrived at the village of Montgomery (now-defunct) on the evening of June 17.
 Discovering that some Confederate cavalry were nearby at Wartburg, Sanders sent 400 men from the 1st Tennessee to attack them.
 Sanders' men surprised, captured, and paroled 2 officers and 102 men, and seized their horses.
 The Union raiders also captured and destroyed six wagons filled with food, artillery ammunition, and tools.
 As they approached Kingston, the Union horsemen discovered that Colonel John S. Scott's Confederate cavalry brigade was in the town, so Sanders crossed the Clinch River 8 mi to the northeast to avoid it.